aptos-foundation/AIPs/aips/aip-41.md

 Instead of having a dedicated module for **on-chain randomness**, as part of the Aptos framework, we could provide Move APIs for verifying **external randomness** from off-chain beacons like [`drand`](https://drand.love) or oracles like Chainlink.

-(In fact, these approaches are **not mutually exclusive** and we’ve already implemented Move cryptographic APIs that enable verifying `drand` randomness.
-See this example of a [simple Move lottery](https://github.com/aptos-labs/aptos-core/tree/ad3b32a7686549b567deb339296749b10a9e4e0e/aptos-move/move-examples/drand/sources) that relies on `drand`.)
+In fact, we have already done this!
+We implemented Move cryptographic APIs that enable verifying `drand` randomness.
+See this example of a [simple Move lottery](https://github.com/aptos-labs/aptos-core/tree/ad3b32a7686549b567deb339296749b10a9e4e0e/aptos-move/move-examples/drand/sources) that relies on `drand`.

 Nonetheless, **relying on an external beacon has several disadvantages**:

-1. It is very **easy to “misuse”** an external randomness beacon
+1. It is very **easy to misuse** an external randomness beacon
    1. e.g., contract writers could fail to commit to a future `drand` round # whose randomness will be used in the contract and instead accept any randomness for any round #, which creates a fatal biasing attack.
-   2. e.g., for external randomness beacons that produce randomness at a fixed interval such as `drand`, clock drift between the beacon and the underlying blockchain forces developers to commit to a far-enough-in-the-future round #, which adds delay before the underlying dapp can use the randomness
+   2. e.g., for external randomness beacons that produce randomness at a fixed interval such as `drand`, clock drift between the beacon and the underlying blockchain forces developers to commit to a far-enough-in-the-future round #.
+In other words, this adds delay before the underlying dapp can use the randomness.
 2. **Randomness is too pricy or produced too slowly **: It is not far fetched to imagine a world where many dapps are actually randapps.
 In this world, randomness would need to be produced very fast & very cheaply, which is not the case for existing beacons.
-3. The external **randomness has to be shipped** to the contract via a TXN, making it more awkward by users to use (e.g., in the [simple Move lottery](https://github.com/aptos-labs/aptos-core/tree/ad3b32a7686549b567deb339296749b10a9e4e0e/aptos-move/move-examples/drand/sources) example above, someone, perhaps the winning user, would have to “close” the lottery by shipping in the `drand` randomness).
+3. The external **randomness has to be shipped** to the contract via a TXN, making it more awkward by users to use (e.g., in the [simple Move lottery](https://github.com/aptos-labs/aptos-core/tree/ad3b32a7686549b567deb339296749b10a9e4e0e/aptos-move/move-examples/drand/sources) example above, someone, perhaps the winning user, would have to “close” the lottery by shipping in the `drand` randomness with a TXN).

 ## Specification